barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 The **forward transforms** from moving to fixed space are defined as those we use to deform an image in the moving space and produce output in the fixed space.
 These are `movingToFixed_1Warp.nii.gz` and `movingToFixed_0GenericAffine.mat`.

 The **inverse transforms** are the transforms that are used to perform the opposite operation, deforming an image in the fixed space and producing output in the moving space.
 This operation uses the file `movingToFixed_1InverseWarp.nii.gz` and the inverse of the forward affine transform `movingToFixed_0GenericAffine.mat`.
-The inverse affine transform is not usually stored because it is easy to invert on demand (however, see the section on `antsCorticalThickness.sh` below).
-The inverse warp field cannot be precisely computed from the forward warp field, so the inverse warp field is saved separately.
+The inverse affine transform is not usually stored because it is easy to invert on demand.

 ## Deforming an image